About our Precision Agriculture Services

 How Our Farm Mapping Services have Evolved and Grown

-Pull the slider left and right to see the original photo and the NDVI mapping.
+Pull the slider left and right to see the original photo and the multispectral farm mapping data

-While we started crop health mapping using NIR sensors to create NDVI maps, we soon discovered there are many shortcomings in this approach.
+While we started crop health farm mapping using NIR sensors to create NDVI maps, we soon discovered there are many shortcomings in this approach.
 One big one is that most NIR sensors cannot correct the data for changes in ambient light – e.g. data captured in bright sunlight vs data captured on an overcast day, or even data captured in bright sunlight in summer, compared to date captured in bright sunlight in winter.
-These changes can greatly affect how the data is interpreted.
+These changes can greatly affect how the data is interpreted and lead to misinterpretations.

 Our multispectral RedEdge sensor includes the latest DLS2 incident light sensor which reads the current lighting conditions and corrects the data captured to factor in a standard lighting level regardless of ambient conditions.